 Grüner See – Austria

-Grüner See (Green Lake) is a magical destination in Austria that can only be found a couple of months out of the year.
-From midsummer until spring, the lake is a pleasant park, with benches and trails for locals to enjoy the outdoors.
+Part of what makes Grüner See (Green Lake) such a mystical destination in Austria is that it can only be found a couple of months out of the year.
+From midsummer until spring, this area is made up of a pleasant park, with benches and trails for locals to enjoy the outdoors.
 However, when the snow melts and begins to run off the mountains, the park transforms into a lake with depths that reach 40 feet.
 Since the water is snowmelt, the lake is cold, clear, and vibrantly green.
-When it was still permitted, Grüner See was frequented by scuba divers, who loved to dive beneath the strange waters for an ethereal glimpse of the subaqueous park.
+When it was still permitted, Grüner See was frequented by scuba divers, who loved to dive beneath the strange waters for an ethereal glimpse of the temporary subaqueous park.

 Paria Canyon – United States